 You have to regularly eat from your food preps and replace what you’re eating.
 This ensures that your 6 months worth of food isn’t expired when you need it.
 In addition, you’ll want to consider all the cooking and baking essentials!

-This includes but is not limited to flour, sugar, salt, baking powder and soda, yeast, pasta, freeze-dried fruits and freeze-dried vegetables, and any seasonings you can think of (just because it's survival food does not mean it has to taste bad!), and lots of protein.
+This includes but is not limited to flour, sugar, salt, baking powder and soda, yeast, pasta, freeze-dried fruits and freeze-dried vegetables, protein sources, and any seasonings you can think of.
+Just because it's survival food does not mean it has to taste bad!

-The other option, again, is to just stock up on some long term survival food that will still be good in 20 years as insurance and can still eat them even if cooking without electricity or can go on regular cooking method and eating regular grocery store food like you always have, secure in the knowledge that you have plenty of food stockpiled in a safe place that you don’t have to mess with.
+To make life a little easier, stock up on some long term survival food that will still be good in 25 years as insurance.
+You can continue cooking and eating all the normal foods that your family enjoys access to right now, secure in the knowledge that you have plenty of food stockpiled in a safe place for when the time comes that it’s needed.

-With such a big increase in preparing for civil unrest, are you prepared to bunker down for a year or more?
-Your family should be protected if war or another pandemic strikes again.
-If you do your research, you will know that America is in rocky water internally and externally.
+With a noticeable increase in preparing for civil unrest, it's crucial to ask, "How much emergency food should I have to bunker down for a year or more?"
+Your family should be prepared if war or another pandemic strikes.
+America is currently in uncertain waters, both internally and externally.

-American citizens are becoming tense with worry about the future state of our country.
-This is why we prep.
-So, how much food do you need to be ready?
+The tension amongst American citizens is growing, raising concerns about the future of our nation.
+This is why we prepare.
+Thus, the question arises: How much food storage do I need to be ready?

+What about protein?
+How do you ensure that you're getting enough protein if you aren't able to hunt often or obtain meat, and the peanuts just aren't enough?
 The answer is freeze-dried meat!
-Freeze-dried meat will stay good for up to 25 years, but still give you a ton of protein with over 1,300 grams of protein per bucket!
+This meat will stay good for up to 25 years, but still give you a ton of protein–over 1,300 grams of protein per bucket!

 Something else you should consider for your long term food storage is seeds!
 Seeds supplement your long-term food storage by giving you the opportunity to grow fresh food.